The Jamaican Callaloo is a leafy green vegetable similar to spinach. It is cultivated by the local farmers but often grows wild in the garden.

 Of course, for variety on the Jamaican style breakfast/dining table add your fried roast breadfruit, ackee and saltfish, fried ripe plantain and create a delicious combination.

-Steamed Jamaican callaloo is also served in Jamaica as part of a side vegetable with the main meal.
-Jamaican callaloo can also be blended with other vegetables to make a paste or a dip.
+Steamed Callaloo is also served in Jamaica as a side vegetable with the main meal.
+This vegetable can also be blended with other vegetables to make a paste or a dip.
 In some Jamaican supermarkets you will also find a callaloo juice which is extremely refreshing.

 Callaloo also makes a delicious pepperpot soup.
 See Jamaica Recipes